AaronXu9/CSCI653_Project/README.md

 Traditional SBDD relies on static crystal structures, which often represent single, low-energy minima and miss transient, bioactive conformations such as "cryptic" pockets.
 To overcome this "static trap," this pipeline integrates biomolecular emulation with geometric deep learning.

+At the same time, even strong bio-foundation models like AlphaFold3 and botlz-2 are trained on generic holo datasets and do not automatically adapt to the idiosyncratic conformational landscape and ligand preferences of a new target.
+Bridging this gap is further complicated by the cost of MD-based ensemble generation and by the noise and bias of one-off docking runs used in standard virtual screening.

 We utilize **BioEmu** to generate thermodynamic ensembles of the target protein directly from sequence, capturing functional motions and rare states.
 These ensembles are used to create a synthetic training dataset to fine-tune **FLOWR.ROOT**, an SE(3)-equivariant flow matching generative model This results in a generator explicitly tailored to the dynamic conformational landscape of the target protein